-Hardware and So ftware Minimum Microsoft Windows or Macintosh OS • Windows XP (or higher) • Mac OS 10 0 • Apple Safari 1.2 or higher OR FireFox 1.3-1.7 or higher • 512 MB RAM (1024 MB or greater highly rec ommended). • DSL, broadband cable-r modem or other high s speed internet access Wireless capability for u se while in class or at breaks Sound card and speake ers Anti-virus software prote ection required (Norto n, McAfee and AVG are common products) • Software - Microsoft C Office required (Office : 2007 recommended) In-class c omputer use is requ iired for MM, EdD, and NITE. o , way niemei noi spois.
-Windows XP (or higher) Microsoft Internet Explo OR FireFox 1.3-1.7 or h 512 MB RAM (1024 ME DSL, broadband cable-r Wireless capability for u Sound card and speake Anti-virus software prote Software - Microsoft C Microsoft Windows or • Windows XP (or higher) • Microsoft Internet Explorer 7.0 or higher OR FireFox 1.3-1.7 or higher. • 512 MB RAM (1024 MB or greater highly record on the base of the bas Windows XP (or higher) Microsoft Internet Explorer 7.0 or higher OR FireFox 1.3-1.7 or higher.
-S12 MB RAM (1024 MB or greater highly recommended).
-DSL, broadband cable-modem or other high speed internet access Wireless capability for use while in class or at breaks Sound card and speakers Anti-virus software protection required (Norton, McAfee and AVG are common products) Software - Microsoft Office required (Office 2007 recommended) In-class computer use is required for MM, EdD, and NITE. 't have access to a personal computer or don't have a high-speed Internet connection you can also by visiting a Cambridge College computer lab.
-Other ways include: ublic libraries.
+Hardware and Software Minimum

+Microsoft Windows or Macintosh OS

+Windows XP (or higher) Mac OS 10

+Microsoft Internet Explorer 7.0 or higher OR FireFox 1.3-1.7 or higher.
+Apple Safari 1.2 or higher OR FireFox 1.3-1.7 or higher

+- 512 MB RAM (1024 MB or greater highly recommended). - DSL, broadband cable-modem or other high speed internet access - Wireless capability for use while in class or at breaks - Sound card and speakers - Anti-virus software protection required (Norton, McAfee and AVG are common products) - Software Microsoft Office required (Office 2007 recommended)

+In-class computer use is required for MM, EdD, and NITE.

+If you don't have access to a personal computer or don't have a high-speed Internet connection you can always gain access by visiting a Cambridge College computer lab.
+Other ways include:

+- Local public libraries.

+- Public Internet hot spots.

+- Purchase.

+Purchasing a Computer

-• The cost may be included in your federal student loan application.
+- The Cambridge College Information Technology website provides basic information about resources available to enrolled students. - The cost may be included in your federal student loan application.
 Please do not buy a computer until you receive your award notice.